-Now with the quarantine in full force, I thought to revisit my second solo tour along the Pite Älv.
+With the quarantine in full force, I thought to revisit my second solo tour along the Pite Älv.
 In the summer of 2018, I returned to northern Sweden, intending to explore some rivers in the Scandinavian Mountains.
 It all turned out a little different.
 The trip was planned for three weeks, and I intended to run three rivers during that time, however, right from the start, my plan got cut short.
-It turned out that for some urgent work-related reasons I already would miss the first week of my vacation.
+It turned out that I already would miss the first week of my vacation for some urgent work-related reasons.
 The second week I planned fell victim to an unexpected closure of the Munich airport.
 Until flight schedules normalised and I finally reached basecamp at Älvsbyn, I had just one week left.
 If this trip did not seem ill-fated enough by now, it took only the drive from the airport to the guesthouse I was staying at for me to notice another problem: The water level in the rivers.
 A record dry summer was to blame for this, and I was at a loss.

 Also, I have a sad confession: I took almost no pictures during the trip.
 However, I practised my filming skills and the result you can see in the, not chronological, video right here.

 As I set out from the shores of my first lake, leaving civilisation behind me, the rain slowly subsided.
 However, the clouds persisted, creeping lower and lower over the trees until they appeared as smoke, streaming froth between black and green timbers wet with dew.
-The surface of the lake was flat and perfect, acting a mirror to the landscape and only disturbed by small ripples, caused by the rhythmic movement of my paddles.
+The lake's surface was flat and perfect, acting a mirror to the landscape and only disturbed by small ripples, caused by the rhythmic movement of my paddles.
 Some giant rocks broke the water's surface, at places appearing in the fog as towering black shadows, suggesting to me the feeling of a mouse between apartment blocks as I passed them.
-Also, as I passed them for the first time, I became aware of the tiny ripples caused by flowing water along the janky rocks.
+As I passed them for the first time, I became aware of the tiny ripples caused by flowing water along the janky rocks.
 And there, I realised that even this tranquil appearing lake was part of a river.
 And a mighty one at that for below my tiny craft moved many times over the volume of the wild, untamed, alpine rivers I regularly paddle on.
 The water picked up in speed but remained smooth on its surface until half a days journey had passed.
-On a small beach made out of pebbles, just atop the first rapid, I took a short lunch break.
+On a small beach made out of pebbles, I took a short lunch break just atop the first rapid.
 Strengthened and in good spirits, I continued down the section of whitewater, as it appeared neither big nor menacing from the shore.
-From my tiny craft, however, the waves appeared as towering mountains before me, and I was quite short of breath as I reached the next calm section.
-Only a few hundred meters long this part concluded in a Horizon line with thunderous noise and wet mist rising skyward behind the drop of.
+However, from my tiny craft, the waves appeared as towering mountains before me, and I was quite short of breath as I reached the next calm section.
+A few hundred meters long, this part concluded in a Horizon line with thunderous noise and wet mist rising skyward behind the drop.
 Also, the shore had changed.

 I already knew this from my run along the upper section, so I carefully advanced along the shore.
 As close as I dared, I paddled towards the horizon until just meters away I stepped out of my Packraft and started the portage.
 Down I went over the naked granite, a single piece of rock, comparable in size maybe to a small shopping mall, but sloping gently down and easy to walk, while the river, turned to a boiling white kettle of death and destruction, was crashing down the same slabs a stone's throw to my right.
 After the falls the river widened again, now gently decreasing in elevation over fun to paddle rapids never exceeding the third degree.
 After a ninety-degree bend in the river, I ended up in the next lake.
 The weather improved, seemed even in my favour.
 A strong wind rose behind me, the clouds started to part, and the wind began to push me fast forward over the lake.
 I took little breaks now, paddling what I was worth and being hell-bent on using the backwind to my advantage.
 The waves got higher around me, and I remembered my tour on the upper section.
 There, in only one day, I had made a two days journey, aided by an equally strong wind.
 I passed three more mammoth lakes, as well as short river sections between them and only decided to call it quits for the day when I could barely move my arms anymore.
 Not only fatigue caused this, but also the ice-cold wind chill in my neck.
 I landed on a small island, equipped with a fireplace and some benches.
 But I could use neither.
 The wind was so strong that each and all attempts to get my trusty little gas burner up to enough heat, for some dinner, were in vain.
 It only got something warm to eat after I leaned my Packraft against two trees in an attempt to create a small wind shelter.
 It was not exactly calm air, but the winds right behind the raft got tranquil enough for me to cook some dinner.
 With my tummy filled, but the rest of my body still freezing cold, I built up my Biwak and settled in for a very uncomfortable night.

 The next day started equally as windy and equally as cold.
 I was not feeling well at all.
 Sweating in my Biwak, shivering as soon as I left it.
 A light fever, as well as an ungodly migraine, made the morning, not at all a pleasant one.
 Despite this, I forced down a small breakfast and packed up my gear.
-The winds, while uncomfortable, were also in my favour, and I intended to get every last mile possible out of this advantage.
+While uncomfortable, the winds were also in my favour, and I intended to get every last mile possible out of this advantage.
 Paddling was a pain, and I did not really notice how the shores flew by left and right.
-I was still on a lake, but with speed from wind and paddle, it might have been very well faster than some parts of the river.
+I was still on a lake, but I was making to good a distance to stop, with all the help from wind and paddle.
 But that speed soon started to fade.
 Again and again, I stopped paddling while the pain in my body mounted, now steering only while wind and waves pushed me further.
 After two hours, I was so cold and shaking so violently that I had to take a break.
 Behind some house-sized rocks along the shore, I found the air calm enough to actually light a fire and enough dry wood for the same purpose.
-I sat there a while, but after I warmed up a little, I decided to continue onwards.
+I sat there a while, but I decided to continue onwards after I warmed up a little.
 Still, the winds were in my favour.
 The next two hours became an even more gruelling slog.
 As soon as I had left the protected harbour behind the rocks, the shivers had started again.
 Paddling felt even worse than before and was very slow.
 My head started to fall forward, my eyes felt heavy, all while I was out on a broiling lake, whipped into a frenzy by gale-force winds and meter high waves all around me.
 And amid these conditions, out there on the lake, I fell asleep.
 It was only a short second, not far removed from waking.
 This part where you first chang from dozing to sleep and can not really tell whether it is either, while all the sounds around you become somewhat far removed.
 But the realisation of what was happening pumped enough adrenaline through my veins, for me to make a mad dash for the next island.
 There I found a small depression, sheltered from the wind and assembled my Biwak.
 It was barely ten in the morning when I tucked in for the night.
 If you would ask me now whether it was hypothermia or sickness, I could present no answer.
-But what I can tell is that after having slept for almost twenty-four hours I awoke, rejuvenated, reborn, feeling like nothing had ever happened.
+But I can tell that after having slept for almost twenty-four hours I awoke, rejuvenated, reborn, feeling like nothing had ever happened.

 On the fourth day, I took things a little bit slower, scouted more and got careful.
 The wind shelter I had spent the night at was an excellent first warning that I now got closer to the more touristy parts of the Pite Älv.
-And this was reasonable cause for caution, as the primary visitor attractions along the river are its two biggest rapids.
-The Trollfrosen and the Storforsen.
+And this was reasonable cause for caution, as the primary visitor attractions along the river are its two biggest rapids: the Trollfrosen and the Storforsen.
 I was now closing in on the first of the two.
 From my maps, I already knew the geography of the Trollforsen and had made my plans.
-After a series of small lakes, the right shore of the last lake would give way, at first almost as wide as the lake itself, to the Trollforsen rapids.
+After a series of small lakes, the last lake's right shore would give way, at first almost as wide as the lake itself, to the Trollforsen rapids.
 Those continued about one kilometre downstream, getting progressively narrower and narrower until it would break through a narrow granite gorge.

 To my left I had a series of waterfalls and slides, that actually looked quite runnable with a true Whitewaterkayak, to my right I only had a gently downward sloping forest, through which the thunderous noise of far away rapids echoed.
 I never saw the Trollforsen, as the island was too broad, but I heard it all the way down.
 After arriving at the next lake, I paddled across it to find another piece of whitewater lined by granite slabs.
 However, this rapid was, I decided, manageable.
 A small misjudgment, as I ended up capsizing and swimming down the lower half of the rapid.
 I was washed out with my gear to the next lake and had quite some time to think about my life's decisions while I had to bring my boat and paddle to shore while swimming next to them.
 After sorting everything back together and Insuring nothing had gotten through the waterproof packaging of my provisions, I crossed this last lake for the day.
 Luckily it was a kind and sunny afternoon, so I could dry all my clothes that had gotten wet and enjoy my afternoon lying on a soft bed of dry moss in the sun.